 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Take the opportunity to explore a large number of options covering the practice and theory of international law.
+- Explore a large number of topics covering the practice and theory of international law.

 - Develop legal all-rounder knowledge and acquire an advanced understanding in the main areas of international law.